Sayan3990/Billand/README.md

 ## Billand and Billo

 #### Eww!
 "Billand" - it's completely a hypothetical world, the whole story was written by me and I am so bad in literature.
+It's for fun.

 - If you didn't know about 'Billand' or 'Billo', you can read above sections.<br>
   - [What's Billand?](https://billand-by-sayan.netlify.app/index2.html#billand)<br>